This post may contain affiliate links. Read the full disclosure

 While you’re probably not going to be dragging your PS4 or Wii U around with you, it may not be a bad idea to have some games to play.
 Countless mobile games are available for free, with some of them offering multiplayer features to play with the whole family.

 If you’re a Nintendo family, a few 3DS/2DS’s will offer plenty of family entertainment.
-Just be sure not to leave these kinds of things laying around; we once had a hotel maid steal our entire mobile game collection back in the Gameboy days, and no one was willing to take the blame (we never did see our Gameboy color again).
+Just be sure not to leave these kinds of things lying around; we once had a hotel maid steal our entire mobile game collection back in the Game Boy days, and no one was willing to take the blame (we never did see our Game Boy color again).

 Board games are also an interesting choice as they force the whole family to really sit down together and have a good time.
 Depending on your family’s preferences, you may want to go with something straight forward such as Jenga or Sorry!.
 I’m a big fan of Monopoly, but not everyone family can handle it.

 A simple deck of cards can field a multitude of different games, and they’re available for purchase just about anywhere (I’ve even seen them at gas stations on occasion).
 Games such as War, Old Maid and Go Fish are always a big hit.
 Or go for a more specific card game such as Uno.

 If you can manage to get over just how much of a tourist you’ll look like, taking pictures of utterly everything you see on a trip can become a consuming source of joy and amusement.
 There are so many beautiful things to see, and what better way to see them than with some pictures of you or your family with them?